CIRC 2024 Summer Competition Tasks

 1. Autonomy points will be awarded for automatic completion of individual steps within the task.
 These steps will be noted in the task rubric.
 It is not expected to complete the entire task autonomously from start to finish.

-4. The team must inform the task judge when they will attempt autonomously interacting with the panels.
+3. The team must inform the task judge when they will attempt autonomous sub-tasks and the judge will determine if rules are properly followed.

 Environmental Assessment